VoliJS/Type-R/models/src/README.md

 Changes in immutable attributes *are not observable*, object needs to be replaced with its updated copy for the model to notice the change.
 The class itself doesn't need to be immutable, though, as Type-R makes no other assumptions.

-## Aggregated models
+## Nested models

-Aggregated models are the part of the model represented in JSON as nested objects.
-Aggregated models **will** be copied, destroyed, and validated together with the parent.
+Nested models are the part of the model represented in JSON as nested objects.
+Nested models **will** be copied, destroyed, and validated as a part of the parent.

-Model has an exclusive ownership rights on its aggregated attributes.
-Aggregated models can't be assigned to another model's attribute unless the source attribute is cleared or the target attribute is a reference.
+Model has an exclusive ownership rights on its nested members.
+Nested model can't be assigned to another model's attribute unless the source attribute is cleared or the target attribute has a reference type.

-Aggregated models are deeply observable.
-A change of the aggregated model's attributute will trigger the `change` event on its parent.
+Nested models are deeply observable.
+A change of the nested model's attributute will trigger the `change` event on its parent.

 ### `attribute` : ModelClass

-Model attribute containing another model.
+Nested model.
 Describes an attribute represented in JSON as an object.

 - Attribute **is** serializable as `{ attr1 : value1, attr2 : value2, ... }`
 - Changes of enclosed model's attributes **will not** trigger change of the model.